Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb-egressgateway/README.md

-# Accessing a TLS-enabled Redis Enterprise database (REDB) in GCP Marketplace from an ASM GKE cluster via Istio egressgateway and TLS origination
+# Accessing a TLS-enabled Redis Enterprise database (REDB) in GCP Marketplace from an ASM GKE cluster via Istio Egress Gateway and TLS origination

 ## High Level Workflow
 The following is the high level workflow which you will follow: